fmay/cc-html-intro-1-first-web-page/annotations.md

 In order to use classes efficiently in our example, we are nesting our verses inside <div> tags.
 A <div> defines simply a division or section in your HTML content.
 You will then typically add further content within your <div> as we have done.
 There's nothing magical about <div>s, so don't worry too much about them for now.

 ##What's changed?
 Look at the `index.html` file and you will see that we have <p> tags for the introductory paragraph beneath the "Mary had a little lamb" header title.
 However, we also have used <p> tags for the verses.
-How to we style them differently even though it they both use the <p> tags?Look
+How do we style them differently even though they both use the <p> tags?

 ##Classes
 The answer is that we use a class *attribute* that looks like this